KittyMac/flynn/README.md

 File -> Swift Packages -> Add Package Dependency
 ```

 and pasting the url to this repository.
 Follow the instructions to complete the dependency addition.
-[Check the releases](https://github.com/KittyMac/flynn/releases) for different versions, or choose master branch for the bleeding edge.
+[Check the releases page](https://github.com/KittyMac/flynn/releases) for release versions or choose master branch for the bleeding edge.

-Flynn is best used with FlynnLint.
+Flynn is most effective when used with FlynnLint.
 FlynnLint helps protect you from accidentally introducing data races in your highly concurrent code by enforcing Flynn's best programming practices.

-It is **HIGHLY RECOMMENDED** that you use FlynnLint.
+#### It is HIGHLY RECOMMENDED that you use FlynnLint.

 FlynnLint is included in the Flynn repository in the meta folder.
 Just add a new "Run Script Phase" with: